rondlite/reaction-docs/website/versioned_docs/version-1.14.0/installation-docker-development.md

 ## Run the Apps

-Thanks to the Dockerfiles and `docker-compose.yml` file in the root of the main Reaction project repo, you can start all necessary apps in Docker containers by running:
+Thanks to the Dockerfiles and `docker-compose.yml` file in the root of the main Demand project repo, you can start all necessary apps in Docker containers by running:

 ```bash
 docker-compose up -d